The Air Current

 São José dos Campos, Brazil — Things move slowly in the airplane business.
 Politics, regulation and engineering tend to advance demonstrable changes at a glacial pace.
-Then, as if a bolt from the blue, things happen all at at once.
+Then, as if a bolt from the blue, things happen all at once.

 The last six months have shifted the tectonic structure of the global commercial aircraft industry.
 Transnational alliances have reformed the landscape.